webriq/applicationlog/README.md

 ====================================

 ApplicationLog module produces common WebriQ CMS actions to be logged & stored.
-You can seacrh this log too.
+You can search this log too.

 License
 -------